Rough and Ready Creek

 The Wild and Scenic River Eligibility , presence of listed and sensitive species, proximity to Wilderness, unroaded areas and remarkable water quality are unique attributes of the [Rough and Ready Creek] area.”

-In the U.S. Forest Service Wild and Scenic River Eligibility Study [3] it notes that:
+The U.S. Forest Service Wild and Scenic River Eligibility Study for Rough and Ready Creek and its Tributaries [3] alsonotes notes the following:

 Turn off the Redwood Highway about 10 minutes south of Cave Junction at the Rough and Ready Creek State Botanical Wayside, From here you can walk out onto the Rough and Ready Creek Area of Critical Environmental Concern, through the Forest Service’s Rough and Ready Creek Botanical Area and lose yourself in the wilds of South Kalmiopsis Roadless Area and adjacent Kalmiopsis Wilderness.
 Except for a finger of private lands, it’s all National Forest or BLM-managed lands.